katagha/ESP-RGB/README.md

       3. In the **Port** dropdown, select your **ESP8266 board**.

-      4. You should see in the shell
+      4. You should see in the shell somthing like :
       `MicroPython v1.24.1 on 2024-11-29; ESP module with ESP8266
       Type "help()" for more information.`